wordsum/wordsum-python/README.md

 data/model/ is a directory to output model checkout points before they are put in to
         containers.

-data/test/ is a dictory of wordsum modelled test data.
+data/test/ is a directory of wordsum modeled test data.
 The file hierarchy may get
         deeper as more test are had.

 doc/ is a directory for documents.